ExpressVPN and IPVanish are both large, well-respected VPN services – but which one comes out on top for 2020?

 I also tested the kill switch to see if it effectively blocked traffic when the VPN connection dropped.
 Everything worked well.

-ExpressVPN test results – ExpressVPN also passed all security tests.
+ExpressVPN leak test results – ExpressVPN also passed all security tests.
 There were no leaks or security issues identified with any of the apps.

 Encryption – Both ExpressVPN and IPVanish use the OpenVPN protocol with 256-bit AES encryption by default in their apps.
 Neither ExpressVPN nor NordVPN support WireGuard at this time.

-Security winner: Tie
+Security winner: ExpressVPN

-6. Logging policies: ExpressVPN vs IPVanish
+6. ExpressVPN vs IPVanish Logs and Privacy

 Even though ExpressVPN and IPVanish both claim to have “no logs” policies, each has a unique history with their logging claims.
 First we will start with the good, before moving on to the not-so-good.